Nlea/Camunda-Coding-Challenge/README.md

 ## The challenge

 ### Challenge 1: Get the right order of the process
-Get the right chronological order of the movie pulp fiction!
+Get the right chronological order of the movie [Pulp Fiction](https://en.wikipedia.org/wiki/Pulp_Fiction).

 Inspect the project:
 ![project structure](/img/project.png)

-Navigate to src/main/resources and open the process.bpmn in the Camunda Modeler!
+Navigate to `src/main/resources` and open the `process.bpmn` in the Camunda Modeler!

 You will see a process similar to this one:

 ![project structure](/img/process-without-tasks.png)

 Below the connected process with sequence flows, gateways and events you see tasks that are unconnected.
-The tasks form the story of the movie [Pulp Fiction](https://en.wikipedia.org/wiki/Pulp_Fiction).
+The tasks form the story of the movie Pulp Fiction.
 Darg and Drop them in the right chronological order on the sequence flow.

-Note: Make sure to save your model :)
+:pushpin: Note: Make sure to save your model :)

 ### Challenge 2: Correct the variables